Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Results and Discussion

-Now, in order to investigate the effect of the different $m$ on the angular profile of TDCS, we present the results of $(TDCS)_{0}$ and $(TDCS)_{T}$ for $m$=0.0, 0.5, 1.0, 1.5 and 2.0 in the Fig.4.
-We choose same targets as used in the Fig.3 with the same kinematics used there for the plane wave (e, 2e) case.
-For each kinematics, we keep opening angle ($\theta_{p}$) equal to the scattering angle ($\theta_{s}$) with the atom located on the beam direction ($b=0$).
-For example, we used $\theta_{s}=-9^{\circ}$ for Cu target at 300keV for plane wave case.
-We keep $\theta_{p}=9^{\circ}$ for this case and similarly we choose $\theta_{p}$ for different kinematics accordingly.
-We present in Fig.4, the results for Cu and Ag targets at $E_{i}=$300keV for $(TDCS)_{0}$ in Fig.4(a) and Fig.4(c) and $(TDCS)_{T}$ in Fig.4(b) and Fig.4(d).
-We use solid, dashed, dotted, dashed-dotted, dotted-dashed-dotted curve respectively for $m$= 0.0, 0.5, 1.0, 1.5 and 2.0.
-We follow the same representation throughout the paper unless otherwise stated.
-We plot $(TDCS)_{0}$ and $(TDCS)_{T}$ for different $m$ in different frames to investigate the effects of $m$ on charge-charge interaction $((TDCS)_{0})$ and that for charge-charge and current-current interaction terms $((TDCS)_{T})$.
-At relativistic energy regime, we expect that the current-current interaction term also dominates whereas in the non-relativistic regime, alone $(TDCS)_{0}$ will be sufficient to consider.
+Now, in order to investigate the effects of the different $m$ on the angular profile of spin averaged TDCS in the relativistic (e,2e) process, we present the results of $(TDCS)_{0}$ and $(TDCS)_{T}$ for $l$=0, 1, 2 and 3 in the Fig.~\ref{fig5} for which $m$ can be $|l-1/2|$ and $|l+1/2|$ for given $l$.
+The spin averaged TDCS can be written as $TDCS=[TDCS(l+1/2)+TDCS(l-1/2)]/2=[TDCS(m)+TDCS(m-1)]/2$.
+We choose the same targets as used in Fig.~\ref{fig3} with the same kinematics used there for the plane wave (e,2e) case.
+For each kinematics, we keep the opening angle ($\theta_{p}$) equal to the scattering angle ($\theta_{s}$) with the atom located on the beam direction ($\mathbf{b}=0$).
+For example, we used $\theta_{s}=9^{\circ}$ for Cu target at 300 keV for the plane wave case.
+We keep $\theta_{p}=9^{\circ}$ for the present case.
+We present the results of spin averaged $(TDCS)_{0}$ in Fig.~\ref{fig5}(a) and Fig.~\ref{fig5}(c) and $(TDCS)_{T}$ in Fig.~\ref{fig5}(b) and Fig.~\ref{fig5}(d) for Cu and Ag targets respectively at $E_{i}=$300 keV incident energy.
+We use solid, dotted, dashed and dashed-dotted curves respectively for $l$= 0, 1, 2 and 3.
+From now onwards, we follow the same representation of different curves in the paper unless otherwise stated.
+We plot $(TDCS)_{0}$ and $(TDCS)_{T}$ for different $l$ in different frames to investigate the effects of $l$ (and hence the TAM projection $m$) on charge-charge interaction $((TDCS)_{0})$ and that for the charge-charge and current-current interaction terms $((TDCS)_{T})$.
+At relativistic energy, we expect that the current-current interaction term also dominates.
+Whereas, in the non-relativistic regime, alone $(TDCS)_{0}$ will be sufficient to consider.

+For 300 keV impact energy, we observe that the binary peak of $(TDCS)_{0}$ shifts from binary peak direction for $l\neq0$ even for our first Born approximation results.
+Further, we observe that as $l$ increases, the position of the prominent peak in the binary region shifts to the forward direction for both the targets (e.g., see the peak position of $l$=3 case).
+For $l$=2, we observe a two peak structure (see dashed curves in Fig. 5(a) and 5(c)).
+We also observe that the magnitude of $(TDCS)_{0}$ decreases with $l$.
+For $l$ = 3, we observe that the binary peak completely vanishes and a prominent peak in the forward direction (see dashed-dotted curves in Fig.~\ref{fig5}(a) and ~\ref{fig5}(c) around $\theta =0^{\circ}$ direction).